johnoos/joco-music-theory-repo-doc/_includes/01-docn-mkt-reqs-arch-tools.md

 A group of fifty-six people have been identified to assist with 'spreading the word'.
 An initial email will be sent to them with links to the marketing app and a simple facebook page with contact info and a link to the web app.

-## Architecture
+## Architecture Decisions
-### Architectural Requirements
-It is envisaged that web apps with static (initially) and dynamic (evntually) requirements will be built.
-The initial web app will market the music theory tuition offerings.
-Thereafter, a marketing web app will be developed for customised web app building, followed by the actual customised web apps.
-It makes sense to adopt (or create) an architecture framework that will form the basis for all these development projects.
-Each project would reap the benefit of structural and functional reuse.

 The following architecture decisions were made, for reasons as provided.

 ### Dynamic Content
-There are many tools that provide pages with static content.
-Such pages make up websites, not web applications (web apps).
-Such websites are delivered in a fraction of the time of web applications, but they are less flexible and cannot readily expand into web application with dynamic content without changing the underlying architeture or technology.
-Using tooling capable of dynamic content from the outset is architecturally sound.
-All node.js-based platforms produce dynamic content by definition.
-It is envisaged that much of the initial development will be in the form of static content, but positioned for expansion.
+The term website is generally associated with static content whereas the term 'web app' generally contains more dynamic content.
+The term 'web app' will be used here.

+Web apps are cheaper and faster to build but they are less flexible and cannot be functionally enriched with architectural or tooling changes.
+As flexibility is important, it was decided that react.js, a platform with a fully-fledged development language that support dynamic content will be used for choice for all web appliation development.

 ### Server-Side Rendition (SSR)
 Node.js-based development platforms are SSR by definition, as the HTML is generated on the server before being sent to the browser client.
 This is unlike client-side rendering (CSR) where it is generated in the browser.
 There are several benefits of SSR, including that the generation process is much quicker, and the dependency on specific browsers with CSR-capability is eliminated.